Royal6969/eFoodDelivery-Website/readme.md

   initialState: initialState,
   reducers: { // here we want the reducers that will be responsible for managing the state
-    setCart: (state, action) => {  // it receives two parameters, first one is the state itself, and the second one is the action state.cartItems = action.payload; // we need to set the state for cart which will be passed to us from the payload when we invoke this
+    setCart: (state, action) => {  // it receives two parameters, first one is the state itself, and the second one is the action state.cartItemsList = action.payload; // we need to set the state for cart which will be passed to us from the payload when we invoke this
     }
   }
 });